NexPlayer/Android-SDK/advanced.md

 ### NexABRController.SegmentOption Enum Reference

-This enum defines the options possible for how `NexPlayer`™ should handle existing buffered content as a track changes (due to a set target bandwidth).
+This enum defines the options possible for how `NexPlayer` should handle existing buffered content as a track changes (due to a set target bandwidth).

-While `NexPlayer`™ will by default change to a new target bandwidth as optimally as possible, there may be instances when it is preferable either for an application to preferentially change to the target bandwidth track more quickly (regardless of buffered content segments) or to first play buffered segments before changing tracks.
+While `NexPlayer` will by default change to a new target bandwidth as optimally as possible, there may be instances when it is preferable either for an application to preferentially change to the target bandwidth track more quickly (regardless of buffered content segments) or to first play buffered segments before changing tracks.

 These segment options can be used to set the parameter *segOption* when calling *setTargetBandwidth* to one of the following:

-- `DEFAULT` : Default (`NexPlayer`™ will decide between *QUICKMIX* (changing tracks quickly) and *LATEMIX* (playing buffered content and changing tracks more slowly)).
+- `DEFAULT` : Default (`NexPlayer` will decide between *QUICKMIX* (changing tracks quickly) and *LATEMIX* (playing buffered content and changing tracks more slowly)).
-- `QUICKMIX` : NexPlayer™ will clear the buffer as much as possible and will start to download new track so user can see a new track faster.
+- `QUICKMIX` : NexPlayer will clear the buffer as much as possible and will start to download new track so user can see a new track faster.
-- `LATEMIX` : NexPlayer™ will preserve and play the content segments already buffered and will download a new track.
+- `LATEMIX` : NexPlayer will preserve and play the content segments already buffered and will download a new track.